ringcentral/ringcentral-api-docs/docs/authentication/jwt/jwt-for-public-apps.md

 ## Helping customers provision a JWT credential for your application

 If you are an application provider wishing to setup a server-to-server communication between your service and a RingCentral customer's account, then JWT authentication is a perfect way to facilitate that.
 In order to connect to a customer's account, they will need to create a JWT credential and transmit it to you.

-Then you will need to store that credential in your system so that you can use it to authenticate to their account.
+Once they send you the credential they have created, you will need to store it in your system so that you can use it to authenticate to their account.

+The customer, when creating the JWT credential, must specifically grant your application permission to use the credential.
+This is done by having them select "Only specific apps of my choice" under "who is permitted to use this credential?"
+And then having the customer enter in the Client ID of your application is the appropriate field.

-To help the customer create a JWT credential restricted to your application, you can use the link pragma below:
+To streamline this process and help the customer create a JWT credential restricted to your application, you can use the link pragma below:

 ```
 https://developers.ringcentral.com/console/my-credentials/create?client_id=<ENTER YOUR CLIENT ID>